vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/VStack.md

 # VStack

-A component that arranges content vertically.
+A component to arrange content vertically.

 ## Declaration